Pope John Paul II and Judaism: Relations with Israel

 The Pope played a role in the 1990s peace negotiations in the hopes of finding a diplomatic solution between Israelis and Palestinians.
 However, the 1993 fundamental accord was not put into application during his papacy because of lingering problems over tax issues.

+Papal concert

+On 7 April 1994, he hosted the Papal Concert to Commemorate the Holocaust.
+It was the first-ever Vatican event dedicated to the memory of the six million Jews murdered in World War II.
+This concert, which was conceived and conducted by US conductor Gilbert Levine, was attended by the Chief Rabbi of Rome Elio Toaff, the President of Italy Oscar Luigi Scalfaro, and survivors of the Holocaust from around the world.
+The Royal Philharmonic Orchestra, actor Richard Dreyfuss and cellist Lynn Harrell performed on this occasion under Levine's direction.
+On the morning of the concert, the pope received the attending members of survivor community in a special audience in the Apostolic Palace.

 The issue of the Carmelite Nun convent at Auschwitz

 Efforts at reconciliation took a step back when the Polish national Catholic bishops conferences supported the Carmelite Nuns in their attempt to establish a convent at the former World War II Nazi-run death camp located at Auschwitz, a very sensitive site in the memorial to the victims of the Holocaust.
 The proposed location of this convent provoked hostility from some sectors of the Jewish community to the idea of building the Catholic institution on the ground where mass genocide of Jews was carried out.
 Jewish groups believed that this was inappropriate, and some groups engaged in peaceful protest.
 The nuns at the convent accused Modern Orthodox Rabbi Avi Weiss, of Riverdale, Bronx, NY, of attempting to assault them.

 The Vatican did not support this convent, but noted that since Vatican II each national bishop's conference had local autonomy.
 Rabbi León Klenicki, founding member of the Interfaith Theological Forum of the John Paul II Center in Washington, D.C., said: